mlm-editorial, 29 months ago12 min read

 Homebuyers who are self-employed actually have access to the same mortgages as somebody who is in employment.
 However, where employed buyers have access to payslips, those self-employed do not.
 This means that the process of proving that you can make repayments on your mortgage could be more difficult.

 Self-employed people will need to produce an SA302 form for their earnings to be taken into account by a lender.
 If you are self-employed and need specialist advice, seek the help of a mortgage broker who has a specialism in that area.
 They will show you the full range of options available to you, and provide advice on how to put in a squeaky-clean application.

 When shopping for mortgages, it pays to be thorough.
 Although you could save time by going straight with your bank, first-time buyers and those with potentially challenging applications should always assess the full breadth of the market to find the most suitable mortgage.

 Going with a mortgage broker is always a good idea — their knowledge of local markets as well as their relationships with lenders can ensure you get the best deal.

 This is false.
-Any monthly outgoings will be considered in your application in order to assess mortgage affordability.
-This includes grocery bills, utility bills, debt repayments, car finance, or even what is deemed ‘reckless’ spending at clothes retailers, betting shops, or on nights’ out.
+Any monthly outgoings will be considered in your application to assess mortgage affordability.
+This includes grocery bills, utility bills, debt repayments, car finance, or even what is deemed ‘reckless’ spending at clothes retailers, betting shops, or on nights out.

 All of these general expenditures will help the lender to assess your disposable income.
 Hire purchases or financed purchases will be annualised and the final amount taken off your annual income.

-As well as this, lenders will also conduct a stress-test on your finances in case of a change in circumstances — providing an assurance to them, and to you, that mortgage repayments would always be made.
+As well as this, lenders will also conduct a stress test on your finances in case of a change in circumstances — providing assurance to them, and to you, that mortgage repayments would always be made.